dropseed/deps/docs/content/index.md

 Running deps locally will run the same steps as `deps ci`, but it will *not* commit changes or create pull requests.

+If your dependencies were not automatically found, or you need a more advanced configuration, take a look at `deps.yml`.

 ## In CI